JamiesWhiteShirt/suspicious-package/README.md

 # Github Actions security research

-A proof-of-concept npm package that exploits the default configuration of GitHub Actions and `actions/checkout` to write unexpected comments on pull requests.
+A proof-of-concept npm package that exploits weak configuration of GitHub Actions and `actions/checkout` to write unexpected comments on pull requests.

 ## Disclaimer